WasmEdge/docs/docs/contribute/plugin/develop_plugin_cpp.md

   } // namespace WasmEdge
   ```

 - **Creation Functions for Modules**: Then developers should implement the module creation functions.
-Assume that the following implementations are all in the `testplugin.cpp`.
+Assume the following implementations are all in the `testplugin.cpp`.

   ```cpp
   #include "testplugin.h"